AaronMorelli/SQLServerTraceFlags/CATEGORIES.md

 - A table of flags, with descriptions and links.

 ### The "Description" column
 Flags that are officially documented in BOL will have a "Doc<release>" tag at the beginning.
-The <release> is always the *earliest* release in which the flag was document, not necessarily the release in which the flag was introduced.
+The <release> is always the earliest release in which the flag was document, not necessarily the release in which the flag was introduced.
 Flags that are *believed* to be informational-only have an "Info" tag at the beginning.
 Note, however that this repo cannot authoritatively guarantee whether a given flag is only informational; only official Microsoft documentation can do that.
-For flags with longer descriptions and several different sources of info, the text is displayed in alternating normal/italics case to enable quick identification of the changes in source.
+For flags with longer descriptions and several different sources of info, the text is displayed in alternating normal/*italics* case to enable quick identification of the changes in source.

 ### The "Links" column
 The “Links” column contains hyperlinks to online content that provides a definition, detailed explanation, or practical example of using the trace flag.
 These links are typically KB articles, whitepapers, or blog articles from generally reputable sources (especially current or ex-Microsoft employees, and bloggers who demonstrate, in the author’s view, accuracy and trustworthy methodologies).